 2. Recognize and encourage them regularly

-Once employees have bought into your vision, show them how their jobs contribute.
-Employees who are recognized are more likely to find meaning and purpose in their work.
+Once employees have bought into your vision, show them how their jobs contribute to that big picture.
+Give them praise and feedback when their work exemplifies the values and quality that you’re looking for.
+When employees feel like they have been recognized, they are more likely to find meaning and purpose in their work.

 3. Create a strong sense of community and inclusion

-You can create a sense of community by encouraging employees to connect with each other through affinity groups, community service programs, and social clubs.
+You can create a sense of community by motivating employees to connect with each other through affinity groups, community service programs, and social clubs.

-A CSR program can also be a great way to motivate employees.
+One of the effective ways to motivate employees is a CSR program.
 Benevity is a technology company that specializes in CSR software.
 They found that employee-centric CSR programs can reduce turnover by 57%.

 Use technology to manage and measure employee motivation

-Our software is designed to help companies retain their employees by offering tailored integration, retention, diversity, and performance pathways for employees.
+Our integration software is designed to help companies retain their employees by offering tailored integration, retention, diversity, and performance pathways for employees.
+It’s a great way to track motivation and ensure your people are having a satisfying experience in your company.